makiftutuncu/scrabble-api/README.md

 The database schema will automatically be migrated via [Flyway](https://flywaydb.org/).

 HTTP and debug ports, application server etc. can be configured in [build.gradle](build.gradle).

-Database credentials can be configured in [database.properties](src/main/resources/database.properties) and [hibernate.cfg.xml](src/main/resources/hibernate.cfg.xml).
+Database credentials can be configured in [database.properties](src/main/resources/database.properties) and [hibernate.cfg.xml](src/main/resources/hibernate.cfg.xml) for running the application.
+For testing, they are in [database.test.properties](src/test/resources/database.test.properties) and [hibernate.cfg.xml](src/test/resources/hibernate.cfg.xml).
 Please note that default configuration is aligned with [docker-compose.yml](docker-compose.yml) so you might need to update it as well.

 ## Testing